 Trigger warning: This post contains the subjects of sexual assault, and abuse.

 Trish Eklund’s first book, Abandoned Nebraska: Echoes of Our Past, was released in November of 2018.
 Her second photography book, Abandoned Farmhouses and Homesteads of Nebraska: Decaying in the Heartland will be released on February 22, 2021.
 She is finishing up her third book; Abandoned Farmhouses and Homesteads of Kansas: Home is Where the Heart is.
 Trish’s photography has been featured on Only in Nebraska, Raw Abandoned, ListVerse, Nature Takes Over, Grime Scene Investigators, and Pocket Abandoned.
 She has a photo on the cover of: Fine Lines Summer 2020: Volume 29 Issue 2.
 She is the owner and creator of the photography website, Abandoned, Forgotten, & Decayed.
 Trish has an essay in the anthology, Hey, Who’s In My House?
 Stepkids Speak Out by Erin Mantz, and another essay in another anthology: Voices of the Plains Volume III by Nebraska Writer’s Guild and Julie Haase.
-Her writing has been featured on The Mighty, Huffington Post Plus, Making Midlife Matter, and Her View From Home.
+Her writing has been featured on The Mighty, Huffington Post Plus, and Making Midlife Matter.
 She owns, moderates, and writes for the blog: Trigger Warning: Surviving Abuse.
 She has written four young adult novels and is hard at work on her first adult novel.